Teeth Crowns

 1. Unique look: Zirconium is white; naturally, it allows the conversion to any shade to suit the color of your remaining teeth.

 2. Confident smile: Zirconium doesn’t contain any metal.
-Porcelain fused to metal crowns, popular before, has a metal layer under the porcelain layer, so the metal lining is usually visible at the gum line.
+Porcelain fused to metal crowns, popular before, has a metal layer under the porcelain layer.
+Hence, the metal lining is usually visible at the gum line.
 With the Zirconia type, this problem will not exist.

 3. Extraordinarily Strength: Zirconia is the most vital type of dental crown.
-It can withstand wear and chip.
+It can withstand wear and chips.

 4. Metal-free: The cosmetic effects of a zirconia crown are the most significant advantage it can give.
 It functions like a natural tooth, which is preferable, especially if you replace the front teeth.